maxto/ubique/README.md

-# UBIQUE
+# Ubique

-Ubique is a mathematical and statistical library for Javascript and Node.js.
+Mathematical and Quantitative methods for Javascript and Node.js.

 It supports arrays, vectors and matrices, providing MATLAB®-like functionalities.
 It includes a toolkit of functions for quantitative analysis and advanced statistics.

-Easy to use, no dependencies.
+Easy to use, no dependencies, 100% Javascript in Node.js and in the Browser.

 ## Project Summary